Pros and Cons

-TrustPilot has now aggregated the previously separate reviews of UKForex and OzForex into the sole brand OFX (there is no distinction between OFX UK and OFX Australia).
-So be sure to check reviews relevant to your location to better understand the process and support team. pa.
-In total there are 3520 reviews with an average rating of ‘great’.
-Most all of OFX money transfer reviews are glowingly positive, while around 7% are complaints.
+TTrustPilot has now aggregated the previously separate reviews of UKForex and OzForex into the sole brand OFX (there is no distinction between OFX UK and OFX Australia).
+So be sure to check reviews relevant to your location to better understand the process and support team.
+In total there are 3950 reviews with an average rating of ‘Excellent’.
+Most OFX money transfer reviews are glowingly positive, while around 8% are complaints.

 There are new reviews added daily for the new company name OFX, and we will update this OFX reviews with them as soon as they accumulate.

-As far as privacy goes – as part of the regulator’s role in Anti Money Laundering, OFX must provide proper documentation to each transfer they send.
-It’s worth noting the larger providers are likely to be the most compliant with the regulators too, employing a sizeable compliance team across the globe.
+As far as privacy goes – as part of the regulator’s role in Anti Money Laundering, OFX must provide proper documentation for each transfer they send.
+It’s worth noting that the larger providers, such as OFX, are likely to be the most stringent with compliance checks, given they employ a sizable compliance team across the globe.

-OFX has a substantial number of reviews at 3520 of which 93% are positive which gives us a high level of confidence that clients appreciate the service provided to them.
-Worth noting for comparison WorldFirst has over 7000 aggregated reviews whilst TransferWise now has over 30,000 reviews.
+OFX has a substantial number of reviews at 3950of which 92% are positive which gives us a high level of confidence that clients appreciate the service provided to them.
+Worth noting for comparison WorldFirst has over 7,000 aggregated reviews whilst TransferWise now has over 90,000 reviews.